 And depending on the level of disability, some of the center’s clients may even be living in their own house or apartment.
-Network Day Services Center staff visit clients at their homes and teach them skills that will help them live independently.
+Network Day Services Center staff visits clients at their homes and teaches them skills that will help them live independently.

 The adults in the program are referred to the center through the Georgia Department of Behavioral Health and Developmental Disabilities.
 There are currently 105 adults in the program.